-We apologize, as this news isn't going to be received well by many: Coffee is a major cause of bloat.
-Its encourages colon movement, and interestingly, its effects on the colon are found to be comparable to those of a 1000-calorie meal.
-It stimulates gastrin release and gastric acid secretion, as well as intensifies symptoms of bowel conditions like gastritis, irritable bowel disorder, colitis, and Crohn's disease.
+We apologize, as this news isn't going to be received well by many: Coffee can be a major cause of bloat.
+It encourages colon movement, and it stimulates gastric acid secretion, potentially leading to indigestion and reflux.
+It may also intensify symptoms of bowel conditions like gastritis, irritable bowel disorder, colitis, and Crohn's disease.
 If you've been feeling stomach pain after your morning cup of java, you may want to switch to something less acidic, like rose-hip tea, which has a pH of 2 to 3.

 What Is Crohn's Disease?

 A type of inflammatory bowel disease that causes inflammation of the digestive tract, which can lead to abdominal pain, severe diarrhea, fatigue, weight loss, and malnutrition.